The Camps

 Life in the Camps

 When the Sahrawi women and children reached the place in Algeria where they were safe from the vast Moroccan army they initially lived in their tents and later as they realised they would be there for some time they built houses from sand bricks.
-These houses have little cement and in 2006 and again in 2015 unusually heavy rains washed many of them away.
+These houses have little cement and are very vulnerable to sandstorms and flash floods.
+You can read more here.

 Each family keeps a tent as a reminder that they are not staying in the camps but just waiting to return home to Western Sahara.